phunterlau/phunterlau.github.io/_posts/2022-06-11-25_horses_and_beyond.md

 ## Summary

 "25 horses problem" and "9 race cars problem" are both very nice puzzles.
 We leverage the heap data structure to solve the quadratic case for a general equation of number of races as track size plus 2 (`T+2`).
 We further extend to the higher dimension tensor case for a more general equation as `(T^j-1)/(T-1)+(j-1)` where `j` is the power index of track size to the number of horses/cars.

+If we would like to loose all constraints to a much more general problem, we can take a look at this difficulty discrete math topic "Sorting by k-ary Comparisons" `*`, however the exact solution is not guaranteed.

+## Reference

+* "Sorting by k-ary Comparisons" <https://faculty.math.illinois.edu/~west/regs/ksetsort.html>